x

 • Places to raise young

-Knowing what wildlife needs is simple enough but there are so many ways that you can fulfil this and there are lots of resources out there to help you.
-These include buying bird boxes, making bug hotels, putting food out for birds, sowing seeds of pollinator-friendly flowers.
+Knowing what wildlife needs is simple enough.
+There are so many ways that you can fulfil this and lots of resources out there to help you.
+These include buying bird boxes, making bug hotels, putting food out for birds and sowing seeds of pollinator-friendly flowers.

-For example, you might want to retain a lawn but make it more wildlife friendly with less cutting and introducing early spring bulbs for pollinators.
-If you have young children, you might want to stay safe and save building a pond, a great resource for birds and insects, for a later date.
+For example, you might want to keep your lawn, but make it more wildlife friendly by cutting it less and planting early spring bulbs for pollinators.
+Although a pond is a great resource for birds and insects, if you have young children you might want to stay safe and save building it for a later date.

 An insect house on a garden wall